-As what we’ve been stressing throughout this post, you’ll achieve this milestone through good bankroll management, increasing your unit sizes appropriately but keeping them at 1%.
+As what we’ve been stressing throughout this post, you’ll achieve this milestone through good bankroll management and increasing your unit sizes appropriately.

 Stick to the same strategies that we have taught you and you’ll have no problem using these larger sums.